 The Northampton Literature Group used to a yearly Poetry Competition but it is on hold for the foreseeable.
-They are however running a 500-word max.
-Flash Fiction Competition instead and 2014 is the second year… with me, Morgen Bailey, as Head Judge but is also on hold due to funding.
+They then ran a 500-word max.
+Flash Fiction Competition instead for 2013 and 2014 is the second year… with me, Morgen Bailey, as Head Judge but is also on hold due to funding.
 This is how it went…

-The writing group will do the first round judging (with a selection of the stories per person, depending on number of entries) and I shall read them all (regardless of number of entries, I’m a glutton for punishment!).
+The writing group did the first round judging (with a selection of the stories per person, depending on number of entries) and I read them all (regardless of number of entries, I’m a glutton for punishment!).

-Brenda, our Competition Secretary, will receive the entries and forward to the group / myself, allocating numbers to each entry.
-She will then collate the scores and the three winners will be announced here, and their stories being published in full on the NLG website.
-Only Brenda will know the authors’ names ensuring complete impartiality.
-Do not send any submissions to me.
+Brenda, our Competition Secretary, received the entries and forwarded to the group / myself, allocating numbers to each entry.
+She then collated the scores and the three winners were announced here, and their stories published in full on the NLG website.
+Only Brenda knew the authors’ names ensuring complete impartiality.

 - 500 words maximum (excluding title).
 Stories of longer length will be excluded with no refunds given.

 - Closing date: midnight 30th June (UK time).
 Entries received after this time will not be included and monies paid will not be refunded.

 - There is no theme.
 The authors can therefore write on any topic or use any genre of fiction.

 - Stories must be written in English only and not have been previously published (in print or online), won an award or be currently entered in another competition.

 - Your name must not appear on any story but on the email only (email@example.com).